browserengineering/book/book/chrome.md

         # ...
 ```

-Now let's turn our attention to the `Browser` class.
-Basically, the
-`Tab` is now passive, just a collection of methods you can call to
-manipulate the tab.
-The `Browser`'s job is to call those methods.
-In
-the `Browser` class let's create a list of tabs and an index into it
+Now let's turn to the `Browser` class.
+Let's store a list of tabs and
-for the active tab:
+an index into it for the active tab:

 ``` {.python}
 class Browser: